Last updated on August 3rd, 2018 at 04:32 pm

 Testing your attitude to work, and to yourself

 - Understand the level of your confidence.
 Good job applicant should know their weaknesses, and they should not struggle admitting them.
-Knowing our weaknesses and our strengths is essential, if we are to choose the right job, and to progress in our career and life.
+Knowing our weaknesses and our strengths is essential if we are to choose the right job, and to progress in our professional career and personal life.

 - To see your attitude to work, and to personal development.
-Do you see your weakness as a problem you can’t do anything about, or as an opportunity to improve, and to become a better professional in your field, or a better person in general.
+Do you see your weakness as a problem you can’t do anything about, or as an opportunity to improve yourself, and to become a better professional in your field?

 Prepare your answer upfront